► New 2018 Suzuki Jimny

 ► On sale in UK early 2019

-The new 2019 Suzuki Jimny off-roader promises to be the toughest small SUV on sale and now we've pored all over it and driven it, we can confirm this is the case: it's a tough little brute of a 4x4, as you'll see in our video above.
+The new 2019 Suzuki Jimny off-roader promises to be the toughest small SUV on sale and now we've pored all over it and driven it, we can confirm this is the case: it's a tough little brute of a 4x4, as you'll see in our video below.
 The Jimny is a veritable Tonka toy made real, with delightfully simple styling and a no-nonsense, upright aesthetic bound to please buyers bored of contrived, try-hard European design.

 It won't arrive in UK dealerships before January 2019 and Suzuki UK has yet to confirm prices.
 However, we understand it'll likely cost from around £18,000 and the company is taking registrations of interest now.
 We'll update this story as soon as we have full prices and costs.